Luar77/Project-Remix-Texture-Pack/pack/README.md

 ufo 136:
 - By JigglypuffGD.
-- Loosely based around the original concept for this icon by ElectricTaco, of turning it into a typewriter.
+- Loosely based around the original concept for this icon by Vekhi, of turning it into a typewriter.
 The dome is to simulate a folded over paper corner.

 ufo 137:
 - By bugpesto.